FlorianC31/AFDX_P4_QoS/Simulation/BENCHMARK_NO_QOS/README.md

 ```shell
 p4app run BENCHMARK.p4app
 ```
-Either you can use it direclty in the workind direcltory with:
+Either you can use it direclty in the working direcltory with:
 ```shell
 ./p4app run BENCHMARK.p4app
 ```